Image by William Smith

 Juries seek “evidence of imaginative capacity.”
 Specifically, we look for:

-The Rotch Scholar receives $40,000 or more to travel and study abroad for a minimum of six months.
+The Rotch Scholar receives $25,000 or more to travel and study abroad for a minimum of three months.
 This sum, distributed in four payments, covers expenses incurred by the Rotch Scholar for the stated period of travel abroad.
 See below for payment distribution details.

-The Rotch Scholar must travel for a minimum of six months, beginning within the calendar year of award receipt.
+The Rotch Scholar must travel for a minimum of three months.
+The minimum of 3 months of travel should be completed within the end of next calendar year, following award.
 The Rotch Committee and the Rotch Board of Trustees will allow for some flexibility for personal/professional commitments and will assess health and safety concerns related to travel at the time.

 The study topic and itinerary are at the winner’s discretion (subject to Rotch Committee approval).